Mental health of Filipino Americans: Colonialism

 The after-effects of colonialism (American colonization of the Philippines from 1898 to 1946) still influence some Filipino-American immigrants.
 One large effect of American colonialism on Filipino-Americans' mental health is colonial mentality.
 Studies show that Asian Americans have more serious disorders and have more prolonged stays at mental institutions than Caucasians.
+Out of all Asian American groups, Filipino Americans have the highest rate of stays at mental institutions.

 Immigration

 Immigration is associated with mental illness in Filipinos.
 Filipino immigrants take part in fewer mental health services than other Americans.
 Filipino Americans were once immigrants.
 Filipinos are one of the largest groups of Asian-American immigrants.
 About 1.66 million Filipinos are immigrants.
 Some Filipino immigrants do not apply for programs such as Medicaid because they are worried that it would reduce their chances of becoming citizens.
-FIlipino immigrants can also face racial discrimination, which is associated with depression and increased substance use.
+Filipino immigrants can also face racial discrimination, which is associated with depression and increased substance use.

 Asian American immigrants are diagnosed with depression for various factors, such as not understanding English or inability to take health exams.
 The Filipino American Community Epidemiological Study (FACES) examined situations that may cause mental illness in Filipino immigrants.
 Employment worries increase stress, which can cause mental illness.
 Males who do not know English well enough are more prone to mental illness than English speakers.
 Female immigrants were more likely to have long-term disorders.
 Males are more susceptible to disorders that lead them to depend on alcohol and drugs.